 Fishing knots are created to be tied with either a mono or a coated or un-coated braided line and should have the ability to pass through fishing rod eyes and rings as well as a fishing rig.
 For that reason they need to be as small and as strong as possible.
 Learning a new knot takes patience and practice.
 Some knots may seem challenging at the beginning but with some practice you will soon tie all these knots like a master.

 Angling line knots must be pulled extremely tight before it is used.
 To ensure knots tighten smoothly, and to help minimize the amount of heat generated, the knot should be moistened with either water or saliva.
 Trim the ends of all knots closely against the knot.
 A nail clipper is a very good tool for this purpose.

-Some of the most popular knots for fishing include the Palomar Knot (one of the well-known fly fishing knots), Nail Knot, Blood Knot, Clinch Knot and the Knotless Knot.
-The different fishing knots all have their own unique uses and it is wise to learn as many fishing line knots as possible to make sure that you have the right fishing knot for the right situation.
+Some of the most popular knots include the Palomar Knot (one of the well-known fly knots), Nail Knot, Blood Knot, Clinch Knot and the Knotless Knot.
+The different knots all have their own unique uses and it is wise to learn as many knots as possible to make sure that you have the right fishing knot for the right situation.